 Well lets face it, one of the benefits of travelling solo is that you get to do whatever you want.
 No one to demand that you spend the day by the side of the pool when you are longing to go hiking, or want to eat in McDonalds because it is a place they recognise when you want to tuck into the best local street food.
 Perfect.
 The truth is of course, that it is always great to share life’s experiences and it is easy to feel lonely and isolated when you have been out exploring by yourself all day.
 So, how do you go about making friends on holiday?
 Continue reading “6 Things You Need To Know To Make Friends At A Hostel”

 Bus travel is certainly not as glamorous as other forms of transport, and it is rare you get the all singing all dancing entertainment you find on many long distance plane journeys.
-Keeping your mind busy, and boredom at bay, you sometimes have to be a bit more creative.
+Keeping your mind busy, and boredom at bay, on these long journeys you sometimes have to be a bit more creative.

 - Write a postcard home